parsiya/parsiya.net/content/post/2021/2021-09-26-attack-surface-analysis-3-resurrection/index.markdown

 JScript into an HTA in the administrator's startup directory and got remote code execution.

-My spidey senses started tingling.
+My Spidey senses started tingling.
 I could do the same.
 Let's review the vulnerable command-line switches:

 * `-script scriptSource.xml output.xml`